Event Topology Classifiers at the Large Hadron Collider: Studies in heavy-ion collisions

 While discussing the studies related to small systems, it is now equally important to understand the dynamics of event shape observables in heavy-ion collisions, where the formation of QGP is most likely to occur.
 To bring all collision systems on an equal footing, we will now move our discussion towards extending the event classifiers to heavy-ion collisions.
-So far, there is no experimental study in such directions, except using flow vector~\cite{ATLAS:2015qwl}.
-As a starting point, we discuss the implementation of transverse spherocity in heavy-ion collisions.
+So far, there is no experimental study in such directions, except using flow vectors~\cite{ATLAS:2015qwl}.
+However, there are quite a few theoretical studies involving transverse spherocity in heavy-ion collisions.
+We provide the following compilation of some of the important studies at both experimental and theoretical frontiers on heavy-ion collisions in the following sections.